Oregon community action agency financial resources.

 Many community action agencies coordinate On-The-Job Training.
 The program can provide reimbursement of up to 50% of trainee’s wages during the period in question, with the goal of being finding unsubsidized employment.
 This gives employees the opportunity to learn skills needed to get back on their feet.

-Free food is offered to students and children from the Back-Pack Program.
-This is a less common program and is made possible by donations and volunteers who get food from local pantries.
-The backpacks are provided for those children and students identified by teachers at their schools as having food scarcity issues at home.
+Free food or school supplies is offered to students and children from the Back-Pack Program.
+This is a less common program and is made possible by donations and volunteers who get food from local pantries as well as clothing banks in Oregon.
+The backpacks are provided by community action agencies for those children and students identified by teachers at their schools as having food scarcity issues at home. find other sources of free school supplies for low income households.

 Emergency Food Boxes are offered at various community action agencies, churches, and charities across Oregon.
 They are mostly for individuals and families who are in immediate need of healthy yet affordable or free groceries and food.
 Many of the local pantries are supported through donations, the Oregon Food Bank, and USDA commodities.
 In addition, some of the boxes are distributed by independent food pantries that have their own schedules, conditions, and hours of operation.